aleckendall/BeeChat/README.md

-This a proof of concept created during my senior year studying of university.
+This a proof of concept created during my senior year of university.
 The purpose of the application is to allow honeybee farmers to manage information about their apiaries via text messaging.
 The motivation behind using text messaging is that it allows honeybee farmers working in places with poor network connectivity to effectively update their apiary management information in real-time.